ResEnv/chain-api/README.md

     sudo chown -R root:staff /usr/local /srv
     sudo chmod -R g+w /usr/local /srv

+Before continuing, ensure that the `build-essential` package for Ubuntu is installed.
+If not (or if you are unsure), install it by running:

+    sudo apt-get install build-essential

+Check to make sure `libzmq-dev` is not installed.
+The version of ZMQ found in the apt repository is below the minimum required version for ChainAPI.
+ChainAPI will install the correct version, but only if ZMQ is not already installed on the system.
+If it is installed, you can uninstall it with

+    sudo apt-get remove libzmq-dev

 First install the django app to your system python install by running

     ./setup.py develop